rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 ## 4.221.5 Fictitious or incorrect places of manufacture

-<a name="4.221.5.1">4.221.5.1</a> If the place name as transcribed is known to be fictitious or incorrect, make a note giving the actual place name.
+<a name="4.221.5.1">4.221.5.1</a> If the place name as transcribed is known to be fictitious or incorrect, make a [note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) giving the actual place name.
 Include the source of the actual place name (see [4.226.4.2](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.4.2)).

 <a name="4.221.5.2">4.221.5.2</a>  *Alternative rule:* if the place name is known to be fictitious, transcribe it as it appears and supply in square brackets the actual place name, if known.
-Give the basis for the correction or clarification in a note on manufacture statement (see [4.226.4.3](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.4.3)).
+Give the basis for the correction or clarification in a [note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [4.226.4.3](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.4.3)).

 >Example:
 >Place of manufacture: <CITE>Cosmopoli [i.e. London]</CITE>